modir/laminas-book/docs/mvc.md

 namespace.
 This strategy works well in 99% of cases.
 But sometimes you may need to return something else, for example, a JSON response or a RSS feed response.

+!!! note
-> A response in JSON format is typically returned when you implement some kind of API (Application Programming Interface).
+    A response in JSON format is typically returned when you implement some kind of API (Application Programming Interface).
-> API is used to retrieve some the data in machine-readable format.
+    API is used to retrieve some the data in machine-readable format.
-> A response in RSS feed format is typically used to publish frequently changing information, like blog posts or news.
+    A response in RSS feed format is typically used to publish frequently changing information, like blog posts or news.

 So, Laminas provides three view rendering strategies out of the box: